-The purpose of this report on compliance is solely to describe the scope of our testing over compliance and the results of that testing based on the State of California's Standards and Procedures for Audits of Local Entities Administering the California Children and Families Act, issued by the State Controller's Office.
+The purpose of this report on internal control over compliance is solely to describe the scope of our testing of internal control over compliance and the results of that testing based on the State of California's Standards and Procedures for Audits of Local Entities Administering the California Children and Families Act.
 Accordingly, this report is not suitable for any other purpose.

-Rancho Cucamonga, California
+Cade Saully LLP Rancho Cucamonga, California